apache/airflow/README.md

 - **Extensible**:  Easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
 - **Elegant**:  Airflow pipelines are lean and explicit.
 Parameterizing your scripts is built into the core of Airflow using the powerful **Jinja** templating engine.
 - **Scalable**:  Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.

+## Semantic versioning

+As of Airflow 2.0.0, airflow supports strict [SemVer](https://semver.org/) approach for all packages released.

+There are few specific rules that we agreed to, that define details of versioning of the different
+packages:

+* **Airflow**: SemVer rules apply to core airflow only (excludes any changes to providers).
+  Change in minimal dependency versions of Airflow is not a breaking change on its own.
+* **Airflow Providers**: SemVer rules apply to changes in the particular provider's code only.
+  SemVer MAJOR and MINOR versions for the packages are independent from Airflow version.
+  For example `google 4.1.0` and `amazon 3.0.3` providers can happily be installed with `Airflow 2.1.1`.
+If there are any requirements between providers and Airflow packages, they are present in providers as `install_requires` limitations.
+We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will be sometimes breaking changes that might make some, or all providers depend on minimal Airflow version.
+Change of the minimal MAJOR.MINOR version of Airflow is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired).
+* **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
+SemVer MAJOR and MINOR versions for the chart are independent from apache-airflow versions.
+We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airlfow releases.
+At some point in time we might limit the Helm Chart to depend on minimal Airflow version.
+* **Airflow API clients**: SemVer MAJOR and MINOR versions follow MAJOR and MINOR version of Airflow.
+  The first MAJOR or MINOR X.Y.0 release of Airflow should always be followed by X.Y.0 release of all clients.
+The clients then can release their own PATCH releases with bugfixes, independently of Airflow PATCH releases.

 ## Version Life Cycle